GDUngureanu/small-steps/src/components/literature/overview/README.md

 Landing page for literature-related content.

 ## Component
-- `template.vue` – static introduction.
+- `Overview.vue` – static introduction.
 No props or events.